Victim meetings and submissions are an important part of the decision making process.

 Victim Support has funding to assist victims to attend parole hearings including travel, accommodation and special expenses such as childcare.
 Please contact your local Victim Support office about this.

 If you are making an oral submission, support people can also accompany you but you must get prior permission from the Board if you would like someone to speak on your behalf.
 Support people do not have to be family.
 If you need an interpreter you may arrange for one to attend.
-The costs for this are your responsibility.
+Victims are not expected to cover the cost of an interpreter.

 What if I don't want to make a submission?